segmentio/segment-docs/src/connections/delivery-overview.md

 Once you enable alerts, if the successful delivery rate of all events is less than the threshold percentage in the last 24 hours, you'll be notified through in-app notification and/or workspace email.

-Please note that this is dependent on your [notication settings](/docs/segment-app/#segment-settings).
+Please note that this is dependent on your [notification settings](/docs/segment-app/#segment-settings).
 For example, if the threshold is set to 99%, then you'll be notified each time less than 100% of events fail.

 ## Why is the Delivery Overview page only available for cloud-mode destinations?